ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 Instead we create a *new* array of a larger size, and copy over the elements from the old array to the new.
 Afterwards we can forget about the old array because it will not be used anymore.

-    resize(stack, newCapacity):
+    resize(stack, capacity):
-        oldArray = stack.array                // Remember the old internal array
+        oldArr = stack.arr               // Remember the old internal array
-        stack.array = new Array(newCapacity)  // Create a new internal array
+        stack.arr = new Array(capacity)  // Create a new internal array
         for i in 0 .. stack.size-1:
-            stack.array[i] = oldArray[i]      // Copy over all elements to the new array
+            stack.arr[i] = oldArr[i]     // Copy over all elements to the new array

 Note that resizing the internal array is a *slow* operation, it has to iterate through all elements in the list and copy each one.